enrikb/eopx-2232h/README.md

 I managed to use [frida](https://frida.re/) to patch the MPSSE program sequences to leave `GPIOL1` configured as input.
 Further, it patches the FTDI library's response to report an ID 4 chip when it detects an ID 6 chip.

+Connecting `ADIO7` to `GPIOL1` while leaving the other connections like in the EDK 350 schematic and using the wrapper scripts from this project, the original programming tools have been used successfully.